 S/U-Satisfactory/Unsatisfactory.
-The grading pattern for lecture and lecture/laboratory courses is A-F. Certain designated courses, such as individual study/readings, independent research, research projects, workshops, seminars, field/clinical experiences, and practica may be graded with either an S/U or A-F pattern as the college/school decides.
+The grading pattern for lecture and lecture/laboratory courses is A-F. Certain designated courses, such as independent/individual study/readings, independent research, research projects, workshops, seminars, field/clinical experiences and practica may be graded with either an S/U or A-F pattern as the college/school decides.
 When more than one grading pattern is possible, the determination of which pattern shall be used for a given class shall be made at the beginning of the class.
 Completed theses/dissertations (except for undergraduate theses) are always graded on an S/U basis.
-Grading patterns may not be mixed within a given course for any grading period.
+Grading patterns may not be mixed within a given course for any grading period except for independent study courses, as in next paragraph.
 An S means, for an undergraduate, that a C (2.00) or higher has been earned; for a graduate, a B (3.00) or higher.
 The letter grade U signifies unsatisfactory performance.
 Credit is earned only if an S is received.
 No quality points are assigned S/U courses and an S/U notation does not affect the GPA.